rclone/rclone/MANUAL.md

       --onedrive-drive-type string                     The type of the drive (personal | business | documentLibrary) --onedrive-encoding MultiEncoder                 The encoding for the backend (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,BackSlash,Del,Ctl,LeftSpace,LeftTilde,RightSpace,RightPeriod,InvalidUtf8,Dot)
-      --onedrive-expose-onenote-files                  Set to make OneNote files show up in directory listings --onedrive-link-password string                  Set the password for links created by the link command --onedrive-link-scope string                     Set the scope of the links created by the link command (default "anonymous")
+      --onedrive-expose-onenote-files                  Set to make OneNote files show up in directory listings --onedrive-hash-type string                      Specify the hash in use for the backend (default "auto") --onedrive-link-password string                  Set the password for links created by the link command --onedrive-link-scope string                     Set the scope of the links created by the link command (default "anonymous")
       --onedrive-link-type string                      Set the type of the links created by the link command (default "view")